 - December 2020 graduates will celebrate their Commencement with the Class of ’21 on Memorial Day weekend.

-- The university plans to host in-person Commencement celebrations for the Class of 2020 on June 5-6, 2021.
+- The university hopes to host in-person Commencement celebrations for the Class of 2020 on June 5-6, 2021.

 A special 5th Reunion weekend will be held June 3-6, 2021, for our young alumni classes of 2015 and 2016, and Reunion 2021 will be held June 10-13.
 Alumni are encouraged to visit the Reunion website for more information.